hw538/docs-cfdnapro/docs/tutorials/tutorial_2.rst

 within the BAM file.
 However, by setting ``mut_fragments_only = TRUE``, the function will only analyse fragments that overlap with the specified mutation loci.
-This option reduces the computational load and may be adequate for users who do not require information from non-overlapping fragments.
+This option reduces the computational load and may be adequate for users who do not require information from non-mutation overlapping fragments/read pairs.

 Advantages of the readBam() Function
 =====================================